jjpe/deltoid/README.md

    for some type `T`) are not currently supported.
 This limitation *may* be lifted in the future for mutable borrows, but is pretty fundamental for immutable borrows.

+4. There is support for arrays, but support is currently implemented only for a arrays with length <= 5.